Codeinwp/gutenberg-blocks/docs/template-library.md

 2. Once your template is ready, you need to export it to JSON using [Blocks Export Import plugin](https://wordpress.org/plugins/blocks-export-import/).

-3. Once you have your JSON file, you need to make sure of two things:

-	- Remove all the occurrences of `"id": "wp-block-themeisle-blocks-...",` from your JSON file.

-		Some of the blocks generate front-end CSS using a unique ID, so you need to make sure the IDs are generated client-site and are not added to the templates.

-		You can either remove all the IDs manually, or you can run the following regex in search are replace on editors such as VS Code.

-		`\n(.*)"id": "wp-block-themeisle-blocks-(.*)"`

-	- Replace links to all the images used in the layout, if any, with links to remote images.
+3. Once you have your JSON file, replace links to all the images used in the layout, if any, with links to remote images.

 	If your template is an official template then you can upload or use pre-uploaded images from: [gutenberg-templates/tree/master/assets/images](https://github.com/Codeinwp/gutenberg-templates/tree/master/assets/images)

 	If the images are coming from a plugin, theme or any third-party resource, you can keep the image in your plugin/theme's assets.

 4. Take a screenshot of your section for the display.
 It is recommended to use your browser's development tools to take a picture of the parent node to get the best output.